pippinbarr/lets-play-ancient-greek-punishment-chess-edition/process/closing-statement.md

 ---

-- Sisyphus: the easiest conceptually, working with the grain of the engine produces a very straightforward design and implementation that "just works".
-The sense of underlying "truth" is nice.
-  - Working with the chess system to produce an effect
-  - underneath you literally have game.undo() and the fact that board.position() animates produces the effect of Sisyphus, rather than needing to animate it myself.
-  - It's "true" in this sense.
-It "just works" relative to the system of libraries.

 - Tantalus: the story of working out the core visual comedy, and then building toward genuinely interactive comedy, metaphohr
   - Comedy and chess, sight gag (king off board),